Race and intelligence: Spearman's hypothesis

 Spearman's hypothesis states that the magnitude of the black–white difference in tests of cognitive ability depends entirely or mainly on the extent to which a test measures general mental ability, or g.
 The hypothesis was first formalized by Arthur Jensen, who devised the statistical "method of correlated vectors" to test it.
 If Spearman's hypothesis holds true, then the cognitive tasks that have the highest g-load are the tasks in which the gap between black and white test takers are greatest.
-Jensen and Rushton take this to show that the cause of g and the cause of the gap are the same—in their view, genetic differences.
+Jensen and Rushton took this to show that the cause of g and the cause of the gap are the same—in their view, genetic differences.